 - a.
 Internship Handbook - b.
-Description of training activities/experiences, including mandatory and optional activities - c.
+Description of training activities/experiences, including mandatory and optional activities. - c.
 Evaluation processes and forms. - d.
 Any other materials related to training during the year.

-This information will be reviewed by the Directors who determine the suitability of the internship site.
+This information will be reviewed by the Directors who determine the site's suitability.
 If additional training needs are identified, the DCT will contact the TD to discuss these.
 The DCT will verify with the TD the specific experiences that the student will have if they attend the internship (e.g., rotations, didactics, supervision).
-The DCT will maintain contact with the student on internship to ensure that the training experience is consistent with the materials provided.
+The DCT will maintain contact with the student on internship to ensure training experiences are consistent with the materials provided.